grand-stack/fullstack-graphql-workshop/1_INTRO_TO_NEO4J_GRAPHQL/README.md

 ### Exercise ⏲️ `15 minutes`

-Install, connect to Neo4j Sandbox.
+Install GraphQL Architect, connect to Neo4j Sandbox, load sample dataset.

-1. Log in to Neo4j Desktop and launch a new "Blank" project.
+1. Log in to [Neo4j Sandbox](https://neo4j.com/sandbox) and launch a new "Blank" project.
 1. Launch Neo4j Browser and run the command `:play grandstack` to load the GRANDstack browser guide
 1. Click the query embedded in the GRANDstack browser guide and execute it to load our sample dataset
 1. Connect this Sandbox instance to Neo4j Desktop by creating a new remote graph.